Last Updated on

 Active/backup status: See above

-Acre: Is a unit of land area used in the imperial and US customary systems.
+Acre: This is a unit of land area used in the imperial and US customary systems.
 It is defined as the area of 1 chain by 1 furlong (66 by 660 feet), which is exactly equal to 43,560 square feet.

 Amortization: A method of equalizing the monthly mortgage payment over the life of the loan by adjusting the proportion of principal to interest over time.
 At first, the interest payment is high and the principal payment is low.